Isoperimetric problem and structure at infinity on Alexandrov spaces with nonnegative curvature

 \subsection{Geometric Analysis and isoperimetric sets on \texorpdfstring{$\RCD$}{RCD} spaces}

 We avoid giving a detailed introduction to the theory, addressing the reader to the survey \cite{AmbrosioSurvey} and references therein for the relevant background.
-Below we recall some of the main properties that will be relevant for our purposes.\\ The Riemannian Curvature Dimension condition $\RCD(K,\infty)$ was introduced in \cite{AmbrosioGigliSavare14} coupling the Curvature Dimension condition $\CD(K,\infty)$, previously proposed in \cite{Sturm1,Sturm2} and independently in \cite{LottVillani}, with the infinitesimally Hilbertian assumption.\\ The finite dimensional refinements subsequently led to the notions of $\RCD(K,N)$ and $\RCD^*(K, N)$ spaces, corresponding to $\CD(K, N)$ (resp. $\CD^*(K, N)$, see \cite{BacherSturm}) coupled with linear heat flow.
+Below we recall some of the main properties that will be relevant for our purposes.\\ The Riemannian Curvature Dimension condition $\RCD(K,\infty)$ was introduced in \cite{AmbrosioGigliSavare14} coupling the Curvature Dimension condition $\CD(K,\infty)$, previously proposed in \cite{Sturm1,Sturm2} and independently in \cite{LottVillani}, with the {linearity of the heat flow}.

+The finite dimensional refinements subsequently led to the notions of $\RCD(K,N)$ and $\RCD^*(K, N)$ spaces, corresponding to $\CD(K, N)$ (resp. $\CD^*(K, N)$, see \cite{BacherSturm}) coupled with {the infinitesimally Hilbertian condition}.
 The class $\RCD(K,N)$ was proposed in \cite{Gigli12}.
 The (a priori more general) $\RCD^*(K,N)$ condition was thoroughly analysed in \cite{ErbarKuwadaSturm15} and (subsequently and independently) in \cite{AmbrosioMondinoSavare15} (see also \cite{CavallettiMilmanCD} and the recent \cite{LiGlobalization} for the equivalence between $\RCD^*$ and $\RCD$ conditions).

 The $\RCD(K,N)$ condition is compatible with the smooth notion.
 In particular, smooth $N$--dimensional Riemannian manifolds with Ricci curvature bounded from below by $K$ endowed with the canonical volume measure are $\RCD(K,N)$ spaces.
-Smooth Riemannian manifolds with smooth and convex boundary (i.e. non negative second fundamental form with respect to the interior unit normal) are also included in the theory.\\ We recall that if $(X,\dist)$ is $\CBB(0)$ as in \cref{def:CBB}, then it has a well defined notion of dimension $N \in \N$, that coincides with the Hausdorff dimension of $X$ (see \cite[Chapter 15]{AKP}).
+Smooth Riemannian manifolds with smooth and convex boundary (i.e. non negative second fundamental form with respect to the interior unit normal) are also included in the theory { (we refer to \cite{Han20} for detailed results, also covering the case of weighted manifolds).}\\ We recall that if $(X,\dist)$ is $\CBB(0)$ as in \cref{def:CBB}, then it has a well defined notion of dimension $N \in \N$, that coincides with the Hausdorff dimension of $X$ (see \cite[Chapter 15]{AKP}).
 In the following, we will always assume that $N \ge 2$ and that a $\CBB(0)$ space is endowed with the $N$-dimensional Hausdorff measure induced by its distance.